-Day 01: Arrival in Leh (3500 m)
+Day 1: Arrival in Leh (3500 m)

-Leh, which lies at an altitude of more than 3500 metres above sea level, is the second largest district in the country.
-In winters, as most passes leading to Leh are closed, you will be flown to the Leh airport, which has the distinction of being the highest airport in the world.
+Leh, which lies at an altitude of more than 3500 metres above sea level, is the second-largest district in the country.
+In winters, as most passes leading to Leh are closed, you will be flown to the Leh airport which has the distinction of being the highest airport in the world.

 As soon you land at the airport, you will be greeted by dry and cold air, but what will take all your attention is the lofty, snow-capped mountains all around; a sight that will remain with you forever.
 After completing the arrival formalities and picking up your bags from the baggage counter, take a taxi and proceed towards the pre-arranged hotel.
 Enjoy an overnight stay in the hotel.

-Day 05: Dib Cave/Tibb to Camp at Naerak (3390 m) (10.5 km/7 hours)
+Day 6: Dib Cave/Tibb to Camp at Naerak

 Today, you will trek the most scenic part of the region and get a chance to witness the largest frozen waterfall and prayer flags.
 The bridge built next to the site of the waterfall is used in summers to reach Zanskar from Leh.
 Thereafter, you can proceed towards the village of Naerak to mingle with the locals and understand their way of living.
 Stay overnight at the village camp comfortably.

-Day 06: Naerak to Tibb
+Day 7: Naerak to Tibb

 On this particular day, start your return trip and proceed towards Tibb.
 The return trail would not be easy and the river quickly reacts to any change in the temperature.
 By now the frozen river might have taken an entirely new form.
-On the way back, admire the beauty of the region, click pictures and meet locals, who can be seen wearing traditional woolen Gonchas (robes).
+On the way back, admire the beauty of the region, click pictures and meet locals, who can be seen wearing traditional woollen Gonchas (robes).
 Upon Dib Cave, relax and stay overnight at the campsite.

-Day 07: Tibb to Shingra Koma
+Day 8: Tibb to Shingra Koma & Back To Leh

 In the morning, get ready to leave Tibb and proceed towards Shingra Koma, crossing Gyalpo.
-The trail today will give you a chance to witness high mountains and pug-marks of wild animals like snow leopards, ibex and foxes.
+The trail today will give you a chance to witness high mountains and pugmarks of wild animals like snow leopards, ibex and foxes.
 If lucky, you just might spot a leopard; even if you do not, then at least be sure, you would be watched by them.

-Day 09: Departure from Leh
+Day 9: Departure from Leh